 No matter how many hours you need, knocking them out should be relatively easy.
 The state has approved online CE providers (including TradesmanCE.com), which means you can take your hours from any device with an internet connection, whenever your schedule allows.

 In order for your hours to count toward the renewal requirement, they need to be related to conditioned air contracting, focusing on topics like:

 - Technological advances

 - Government regulations

-One last thing: the PLB requires you to hang onto certificates of completion for your CE hours for at least five years.
-To make sure your paperwork would hold up in an audit, check that your certificate lists (as TradesmanCE's certificates of completion do):
+One last thing: the state requires you to hold onto certificates of completion for your CE hours for at least five years.
+To make sure your paperwork would hold up in an audit, check that your certificate lists:

 - The school, company, or organization that delivered the CE hours

 To make things easier for you, we issue a certificate of completion each time you finish one of our courses.

 Beyond the CE, the only other thing you need to do to renew is pay the renewal fee.
 You should get an email from the state eight weeks before your conditioned air license is set to expire.

 But don’t wait on that to knock out your CE.
 That way, even if the email ends up in spam, you won’t have any trouble meeting the requirements to renew your contractor license.